The Top Amputation Lawyers

 Founding partner Matt Casey won a $23.1 million verdict in Lehigh County, Pennsylvania, for a 55-year-old woman who lost both legs due to medical negligence.

 Casey also won a $19.1 million verdict for a man who was struck by a vehicle as he was pushing a disabled car to the side of a Philadelphia road.
 Patrick Hennessy suffered severe injuries in the crash and eventually underwent an above-the-knee leg amputation.
-In September 2014, Casey settled the case with the insurance company for $22 million, making it the largest such bad-faith settlement in Pennsylvania history.
+Casey settled the case with the insurance company for $22 million, making it the largest such bad-faith settlement in Pennsylvania history.

 Founding partner Robert Ross recovered $17.8 million in an amputation injury lawsuit that involved the failure to adequately treat a client’s infection, which resulted in an amputation.